Winter Char Dham in Uttarakhand

 The idol shifted to Ukhimath is a sacred process, with the same rituals carried out as in Kedarnath.
 The Omkareshwar Temple in Ukhimath is significant, as it’s closely connected to Lord Kedarnath and provides a divine sanctuary during winter.
 During the winter, devotees visit Ukhimath for darshan and prayers, continuing their spiritual connection with Lord Kedarnath, while the temple remains open for worship.

-When the Badrinath Temple closes for winter, Lord Badrinath’s idol is moved to the Narsimha Temple in Joshimath, which serves as his winter residence.
-The Narsimha Temple, over 1200 years old, becomes a key pilgrimage site for devotees during this period.
+When the Badrinath Temple closes for winter, Lord Badrinath’s idol is moved to the Yogadhyan Badri Temple in Pandukeshwar, which serves as his winter residence.
+The Yogadhyan Badri Temple, over 1200 years old, becomes a key pilgrimage site for devotees during this period.

-During winter, the Narsimha Temple hosts rituals similar to those at the Badrinath Temple, with priests performing prayers and ceremonies to honor Lord Vishnu.
-Devotees can perform darshan at Joshimath by visiting the Narsimha Temple, where Lord Badrinath’s idol is enshrined during winter.
-Joshimath celebrates key events like the Doli Yatra and other religious festivals, where the community gathers for prayers and rituals in honor of Lord Badrinath.
+During winter, the Yogadhyan Badri Temple hosts rituals similar to those at the Badrinath Temple, with priests performing prayers and ceremonies to honor Lord Vishnu.
+Devotees can perform darshan at Pandukeshwar by visiting the Yogadhyan Badri Temple, where Lord Badrinath’s idol is enshrined during winter.
+Pandukeshwar celebrates key events like the Doli Yatra and other religious festivals, where the community gathers for prayers and rituals in honor of Lord Badrinath.

 Winter Char Dham Darshan Experience